 Activity 2.1: Promote investigation into the effects of pollutants on marine ecosystems.
 A list of research questions will be developed where insufficient knowledge exists (data gaps) or new emerging issues are identified.
+These questions may be added to the Science Needs page on the MBNMS website.
 This list will be maintained and provided to local researchers and students as opportunities arise for special studies or student projects.